Statistical-Downscaling-for-the-Ocean/.github/profile/README.md

 # This is a general repository for the statistical downscaling for the ocean community of practice
+Welcome to the repository for the Statistical Downscaling for the Ocean Community of Practice.This is an open space to share tools and documents.

+***Focus***
+-Statistical (Data-Driven) approaches to downscaling

+**Hackathons**
+We are planning hackathons.
+This is the location for related codes.

 ### 2025 Hackathon information